Hedi-Bk/tunisia-law-finetuned-llms/README.md

 ## 🔹 Gemma 4 E4B Models

 Fine-tuned versions of the Gemma 4 E4B model on Tunisian Law datasets.
-Two training configurations are available for only **3 Epochs** which is more better tha 2 epohcs
+One  training configurations are available for only **3 Epochs** which is more better tha 2 epohcs

 ---